 New Art From Homegrown Heroes

 Catch home-grown blue-chip artists such as Amos Gebhardt of Melbourne’s Tolarno Galleries, which will present Night Horse—a photographic series that captures the enigmatic courtship between thoroughbred horses.
-In step with their new Sydney outpost opening in Kings Cross, Station Gallery will present a booth featuring the soft sculptures of Sarah Contos, embroidered with glittering pop icons.
+In step with their new Sydney outpost opening in Kings Cross, Station Gallery will present a booth featuring the dramatic, idiosyncratic work of NELL.

 We’re also ever-intrigued by Henri Papin, a collector of objects and experiences and a character invented by artist’s Mish Meijers and Tricky Walsh whose work will appear as part of a presentation from Tasmania's Michael Bugelli Gallery.
 An obsessive, quirky collector of both objects and experiences, Papin not only archives found objects but also reconfigures them as part of a developing "material culture".

 Beyond local talent, the fair boasts a host of international art stars.
 Of note is the representation of art from the African continent; featuring Cape Town galleries Salon 91 and WORLART exhibiting South African work, and work by artists from Ghana, Mozambique, Swaziland, Morocco, and the Democratic Republic of the Congo.